viet34tqc/notebook/technical-terms.md

 Is the sequence of steps the browser takes before performing the initial render of a webpage:

 - Constructing the Document Object Model (DOM) from the HTML.
-- Constructing the CSS Object Model (CSSOM) from the CSS.
+- Constructing the CSS Object Model (CSSOM) from the stylesheets.
 - Applying any JavaScript that alters the DOM or CSSOM.
 - Constructing the render tree from the DOM and CSSOM.
 - Perform style and layout operations on the page to see what elements fit where.